antalsz/hs-to-coq/README.md

   * [base-src](examples/base-src) The sources of the `base/` directory
   * [tests](examples/tests) Simple unit-tests
   * [base-tests](examples/base-tests) Unit-tests that require `base/`

+  Some examples use git submodule, so run

+      git submodule update --init --recursive

+  once.

 * `structural-isomorphism-plugin`: (In progress.)
 A GHC plugin that connects the re-extracted converted code back into GHC, allowing us to run Haskell